Punchbowl Public School

 2. The Early Years Learning Framework (EYLF) represents the national foundation for quality teaching and learning of children in all early childhood education and care settings; however, the EYLF is not comprehensively applied to all children in early intervention (EI).

-1. Universal Design for Learning (UDL) –focused on the inclusive design of the whole learning environment for all students, including the removal of physical and structural barriers and the provision of multiple and varied formats for instruction and learning.
-UDL will be applied to create an inclusive play-based environment between the mainstream and EI through modifications to planning, structure and processes.
+We focus on the inclusive design of the whole learning environment for all students, including the removal of physical and structural barriers and the provision of multiple and varied formats for instruction and learning.
+UDL is applied to create an inclusive play-based environment between the mainstream and EI through modifications to planning, structure and processes.

-2. Co-teaching – by building on UDL and our existing efforts, and focusing on applying effective strategies between mainstream and Early Intervention educators.
+Co-teaching exists through focusing on applying effective strategies between mainstream and Early Intervention educators.
 These strategies include shared planning time, flexibility, defined roles and responsibilities, communication.

 Donna McGeary